British Columbia New Democratic Party: Solidification as opposition party: 1951–1972

-Barrett government
+Barrett government: 1972–1975

 The NDP first won election in 1972 under Dave Barrett, who served as premier for three years.
 The NDP passed a considerable amount of legislation in a short time, including establishing the Insurance Corporation of British Columbia and the Agricultural Land Reserve.
 A Question Period was added to the legislative process.

 The NDP drove the small BC Liberal caucus to abandon their leader David Anderson for the Social Credit Party, as did one of the two Tories elected in 1972.
 The NDP introduced capital taxes and slashed funding to universities.
 It suffered for bringing clarity to the accounting by Social Credit, and revealing that BC was significantly in debt.

 In the 1975 election, the Social Credit party, under W. A. C. Bennett's son Bill Bennett, won a snap election called by Barrett.
 The Barrett government had initiated a number of reforms in the areas of labour relations, the public service, and social programs.
 Most of these endured until the restraint budget of 1983.

+Return to opposition: 1975–1991

-The NDP peaked in popular support in the 1979 election with 46 percent of the vote.
+The NDP hit a then-high in popular support in the 1979 election with 46 percent of the vote.
 And after a minor decline in the party's vote share in 1983, Barrett retired as leader.

 Riding high in the polls, the NDP appeared poised to win the 1986 election against the unpopular Social Credit government, but its new leader Bob Skelly stumbled in a verbal gaffe during the campaign, and the Socreds' new leader William Vander Zalm attracted votes with his charisma and telegenic performance.
 The party failed to score its anticipated breakthrough.